Andreansx/Networking-lab/README.md

 - **[IPv6](./IPv6/)** - **This is what I am most focused on.** You can check out this directory to see what I'm doing on my way to get a IPv6 routed /64 block (or maybe even /48 )

+- **Repurposing an unused 10GbE RJ45 NIC to enable network access in another room.**

 - [LXC with RouterOS Wiki Local mirror](./IaC/terraform_routeros_wiki_lxc/)

 ## How This Repository Is Organized